helium/HIP/0021-poc-link-layer.md

 # Deployment Impact

-- Deployment of this system will have a direct impact on current hotspot deployments, increasing number of transmissions during PoC.
+- Deployment of this system will have a direct impact on current Hotspot deployments, increasing number of transmissions during PoC.

 # Success Metrics